Last Updated on August 6, 2022

 Belize, a tiny little country in Central America, sandwiched between Mexico and Guatemala.
 It was on my bucket list for years after watching Steve Irwin’s TV shows where he’d explore the Belize Barrier Reef, the 2nd largest in the world after the Great Barrier Reef in Australia.
-I finally made it there and now I’m here to share my tips!
+I finally made it there and now I’m here to share my tips, especially if you plan on travelling to Belize in summer I visited Belize in June which is considered the off season!

 A huge draw for me, especially as a solo female traveller, is that Belize’s first language is English.
 Everyone speaks English, all the signs are in English, which makes travelling that little bit easier!
 I often heard the locals speaking to each other in another language, it wasn’t Spanish as I couldn’t pick out any words, I later found out from my guest house owner that a lot of people speak Creole amongst themselves.
 This is strange considering the rest of Central America speak Spanish!